bkuhlmann/gemsmith/README.md

 ## Gem Credentials

 With your gem specification metadata established, you are ready to publish your gem to a public or private server.
 If this is your first time publishing a gem and no gem credentials have been configured, you'll be prompted for them.
-This gem will ask you for your login and password during gem publish.
-Gem credentials will are stored in the `~/.gem/credentials` file as defined by RubyGems. *This will only happen once.* Afterwards, future gem publishing will your stored credentials instead.
+Gem credentials are stored in the RubyGems `~/.gem/credentials` file.
+From this point forward, future gem publishing will use your stored credentials instead.
 Multiple credentials can be stored in the `~/.gem/credentials` file.
 Example:

     ---
     :rubygems_api_key: 2a0b460650e67d9b85a60e183defa376
     :example_key: "Basic dXNlcjpwYXNzd29yZA=="

-Should you need delete a credential (due to a bad login/password for example), you can open the `~/.gem/credentials` in your default editor and remove the line(s) you don't need.
-Upon next publish of your gem, this gem will prompt you for new credentials.
+Should you need to delete a credential (due to a bad login/password for example), you can open the `~/.gem/credentials` in your default editor and remove the line(s) you don't need.
+Upon next publish of your gem, you'll be prompted for the missing credentials.

 # Promotion